encoredev/encore/docs/tutorials/booking-system.md

 $ encore gen client <APP_NAME> --output=./src/client.ts --env=<ENV_NAME>
 ```

-While you are developing you are going to want to run this command quite often (whenever you make a change to your endpoints) so having it as an `npm` script is a good idea.
+While you're developing, you are going to want to run this command quite often (whenever you make a change to your endpoints) so having it as an `npm` script is a good idea.
 Take a look at the scripts in the `package.json` file:

 ```json
 {